Skip to main content

 • We are committed to our ever-growing practice of being inclusive and accessible to all, and we actively aim to oppose all forms of discrimination and oppression.

-• We work to develop resources that educate and empower our community with the knowledge and tools needed to recognize, resist, and dismantle anti-Black racism within the university context.
+• We develop resources that educate and empower our community with the knowledge and tools needed to recognize, resist, and dismantle anti-Black racism within the university context.

 • We collaborate with internal Concordia units to design and pilot initiatives that can be adopted both institutionally and at the unit level, in order to support and champion the perspectives, success, and well-being of Black communities across the university.